-- 4.26.
+4.43.
 The competent authority may discuss the development and the proposed testing of a package with the applicant on the basis of the preliminary information provided.
-The possible content of this preliminary information is described in Ref.
-[23] and Annex I. Specifically, it might include the test plan for the package, with a clear statement of the scale of the model, the requirements and specifications of the model, the number of tests proposed, the drop attitudes for packages, the essential measuring and recording equipment to be used, and the nature of the target for drop tests.
-The preliminary information might also cover the requirements of the management system for design and testing. - 4.27.
+The possible content of this preliminary information is described in DS493 [29] and may be based on the information in Annex I. Specifically, it might include the test plan for the package, with a clear statement of the scale of the model, the requirements and specifications of the model, the number of tests proposed, the drop attitudes for packages, the essential measuring and recording equipment to be used, and the nature of the target for drop tests.
+The preliminary information might also cover the requirements of the management system for design and testing.

+4.44.
 The competent authority should consider special features of the package design, as well as the testing plan.
 If the applicant proposes to use a scale model specimen, it should be ensured that all relevant features of the original are adequately scaled and represented, including materials, contents and internal structures.
-The adequacy of the means proposed to establish compliance with the Transport Regulations [1] should be reviewed.
+The adequacy of the means proposed to establish compliance with the Transport Regulations should be reviewed.
 Account should be taken of instrumentation to be used for the measurement of physical quantities such as local accelerations, strains and internal pressure transients.

-- 4.28.
+4.45.
 The competent authority should verify that the manufacture of models or prototypes is undertaken in a controlled manner that complies with the management system used at the manufacturer so that the models or prototypes are representative of the proposed package design.
-Particular consideration should be given to the materials used, welding and inspections, the results of quality control tests, and any deviations from the requirements and specifications. - 4.29.
+Particular consideration should be given to the materials used, welding and inspections, the results of quality control tests, and any deviations from the requirements and specifications.

+4.46.
 Before the commencement of tests by the applicant, the competent authority should consider verifying the test arrangements, especially the specimen, the target for drop tests, and the measuring and recording systems.
-The competent authority may also perform inspections that include direct observation of the tests. - 4.30.
-In conjunction with the guidance described in Annex I, the application for approval should include the test programme, the results of testing and the evaluation report [see also paras 4.35-4.54].
+The competent authority may also perform inspections that include direct observation of the tests.

+4.47.
+In conjunction with the information in Annex I and in DS493 [29], the application for approval should include the test programme, the results of testing and the evaluation report (see also paras 4.33 and 4.34).
 The application should describe the management system of the applicant and should state the requirements for the production of packagings and their proper maintenance and use.
 The applicant should demonstrate that the requirements for the package type have been met.
-Specifically, the following aspects should be included, if appropriate, and should be verified by analyses (for routine, normal and accident conditions of transport): - (a) Criticality safety; - (b) Heat transfer; - (c) Radiation safety (including shielding); - (d) Structural integrity.
+Specifically, the following aspects should be included, if appropriate, for routine, normal and accident conditions of transport:

+- (a) Containment of the radioactive contents;

+- (b) Control of external dose rate;

+- (c) Prevention of criticality;

+- (d) Prevention of damage caused by heat.